soumyadeep28/Student_RestAPI/README.md

 # Student_RestAPI
-Firest of all run the application then acess all THE CRUD operation using
+Firest of all run the application then <br>
+acess all THE CRUD operation using
 URL/api/viewstudent --> to view all
 URL/api/detailstudent/<id> --> to see the exact view